-(a) Residential properties: The municipality grants a 30% rebate, which applies to improved residential property that is:

-- I. used predominantly for residential purposes, with not more than two dwelling units per property - II. registered in terms of the Sectional Title Act - III. owned by a share-block company - IV. privately developed estates - V. a rateable residence on property used for or related to educational purposes

-(b) Additional 10% shall be granted to townships with limited services such as Leeupoort provided all the internal services are provided by the residents/property owners.

-(c) Privately developed estates: The municipality grants no additional rebates.(d) Pensioners who qualifies as indigents households and disabled persons receive additional 70%

-(e) Agricultural property rebate: The municipality grants a 75% rebate, which applies to owners of agricultural properties used for farming purposes.
+- (a) Residential properties: The municipality grants a 30 % rebate, which applies to improved residential property that is: - used predominantly for residential purposes, with not more than two dwelling units per property - II. registered in terms of the Sectional Title Act - III. owned by a share-block company - IV. privately developed estates - V. a rateable residence on property used for or related to educational purposes - (b) Additional 10% shall be granted to townships with limited services such as Leeupoort provided all the internal services are provided by the residents/property owners. - (c) Privately developed estates: The municipality grants no additional rebates. - (d) Pensioners and disabled persons additional 10% - (e) Agricultural property rebate: The municipality grants a 50% rebate, which applies to owners of agricultural properties used for farming purposes.